fortytwostudio/basekit/README.md

 ### Gulp

-Run `$ gulp` from this directory to start compiling Sass, JS and Twig to the public directory.
-You can also run `$ gulp css` if you're only working with stylesheets.
+Run `$ gulp` from this directory to start compiling Sass to the public directory.

 ### NPM Scripts